By Don Pitcher

 - Western and Arctic Alaska including Dillingham and Vicinity, Bethel, Nome and Vicinity, and The Arctic

-Don landed what seemed the coolest job on the planet shortly after grad school: being flown around Alaska’s massive Wrangell-St. Elias National Park in a helicopter while conducting fire research.
-Wild places continued to beckon, and over the next fifteen years Don built backcountry trails, worked as a wilderness ranger, mapped grizzly habitat, and operated salmon weirs—anything to avoid an office job.
+Don then landed what seemed like the coolest job on the planet shortly after grad school: being flown around Alaska’s massive Wrangell-St. Elias National Park in a helicopter while conducting fire research.
+Wild places continued to beckon, and over the next 15 years Don built backcountry trails, worked as a wilderness ranger, mapped grizzly bear habitats, and operated salmon weirs—anything to avoid an office job.
 After that first season in Alaska, he spent three months in the South Pacific, and quickly found himself addicted to travel.
-His explorations eventually took him to thirty-five countries and all fifty states.
+His explorations eventually took him to 35 countries and all 50 states.

-Don is the author of Moon Alaska, Moon Wyoming, Moon Yellowstone & Grand Teton, and Moon San Juan Islands.
-He also produced three photographic books for Fodor’s, served as editor for Best Places Alaska, and is a contributor to Triporati.com and other websites, as well as DK Travel books.
-Don’s photos have appeared in a multitude of publications and advertisements, and his fine art prints are sold in many Alaska and Washington galleries.
+After authoring his first book, Berkeley Inside/Out, Don went on to write Moon Yellowstone & Grand Teton, Moon Alaska, Moon Wyoming, Moon San Juan Islands, and Moon Anchorage, Denali & the Kenai Peninsula.
+He has produced three photographic books, served as editor for Best Places Alaska, and is a contributor to Triporati.com and other websites.
+Don’s photos have appeared in a multitude of publications and advertisements, and his prints are sold in many Alaska and Washington galleries.
+He is also a highly regarded wedding photographer.